 The first and second years of an apprenticeship can be financially difficult for those entering the workforce for the first time.
 It can be even more so if you're an adult aged worker and are re-skilling or changing careers.

-To be eligible for the support your apprentice needs to be 25 years of age or older when they commence an apprenticeship, and completing a Certificate III or IV level trade qualification experiencing a skills shortage.
+To be eligible for the support your apprentice needs to be 21 years of age or older when they commenced their apprenticeship, and completing a Certificate III or IV level trade qualification experiencing a skills shortage.
 A list of these trades can be found on the National Skills Needs List.

 A payment of $4,000 will be paid at the 12 month mark to the employer.
 This payment is for both eligible full-time and part-time Australian Apprenticeships.